NoLieNoSean/NoNotes/content/Notes/PRE Lens spaces.md

 # Trick: Move *into* one of the spaces

 We're now inside $T_{1}$!
-We've reoriented the surface closest to us to have normals pointing outwards.
+We've reoriented the surface closest to us to have normals pointing towards us.
 Notice how this makes the boundary identification orientation preserving.

 ![[Screenshot 2026-07-10 at 05.35.31.png]]